nagix/nk-missile-tests/README.md

 # nk-missile-tests: North Korea Missile Test Visualization

 An interactive visualization of flight tests of all missiles launched by North Korea from 1984 to 2023.
+The real-time positions of North Korea's satellites are also visualized on the globe.

 ![Screenshot](https://nagix.github.io/nk-missile-tests/images/screenshot.jpg)